Statflo/widget-sdk/README.md

 ```
 type: "EXPAND_IFRAME"
-data: boolean
+data: {
+  name: string;
+  expand: boolean;
+}
 ```

-Returns true or false depending on whether the iframe should be considered in an expanded state or not.
+Returns an object with the name of the widget and a true or false value depending on whether the iframe should be considered in an expanded state or not.
 If true is returned this will trigger the `Container Height` event.

 #### Show Alert